Methodology & Data Sources

 Known limitations

-- Rankings apply a minimum sample threshold of 30 active listings per city to exclude thin-data outliers.
+- Rankings apply a minimum sample threshold of 30 data points per city to exclude thin-data outliers.

-- Price percentiles from fotocasa/pisos are derived via binary search over their price filters, not raw per-listing data.
+- Price percentiles are derived via binary search over public price filters, not from individual property records.
 Precision is €500–€1,000 per percentile.

-- District-level enriched data is available for Spanish cities where fotocasa/pisos publish district-level facets.
+- District-level enriched data is available for Spanish cities.
 Other countries currently show city-level only.

 Not advice